Instagram is a force of nature. The perfect spot for thrill-sharing adventure lovers.

 Most run-of-the-mill articles you read about making money on Instagram will tell you something obvious: Run ads!
 Announce products!
 Cultivate a following.

 But we give you something more to chew on...and some real leads.

 We can't stress this enough.
 You cannot be an adventure guru on Instagram and get paid without high quality shots...

 It just won't happen.

-So what's a good Camera at a relatively low cost?
-A used one.
+So what's the solution at a relatively low cost?

 Photo guru's are constantly upgrading their equipment and often looking to sell relatively newer cameras and lenses to fund their next purchase.

 Do some research and find the camera and lens you like.
 Then look for it online, second hand.
 There are TONS of articles to read about what to ask when buying a second hand camera.

 We use a D7000 Nikon and Sigma Lens.
 We love it!
 But many of our Influencers use different types.
 We recommend it be mid-to-high professional grade...no entry-level cameras can compare to the next step up.